 Revenue recognition - We generate revenue from grants and research agreements, collaborative agreements, product sales and licensing arrangements.
 Revenue from grants and research agreements is recognized on a cost reimbursement basis consistent with the performance requirements of the related agreements.
 Revenue from collaborative agreements is recognized when the scientific or clinical results stipulated in the agreement have been met and there are no other ongoing obligations on our part.
 We recognize revenue from product sales when title to the product transfers and there are no remaining obligations that will affect the customer's final acceptance of the sale.
-If there are remaining obligations, including training and installation (which we believe to be significant), we do not recognize revenue until completion of these obligations.
+If there are remaining obligations, including training and installation, we do not recognize revenue until completion of these obligations.
 We recognize revenue from licensing fees under licensing agreements and rental revenue when there are no future performance obligations remaining with respect to such fees.
 Payments received before all obligations are fulfilled are classified as deferred revenue.

-Revenues include rental revenue of \$0 for the quarters ended September 30, 2004 and 2005 and \$93,000 for the period from Inception to September 30, 2005.
+Revenues include rental revenue of \$0 for the three and nine months ended March 31, 2005 and 2006 and \$93,000 for the period from Inception to March 31, 2006.
 This revenue was generated from AastromReplicell System rental agreements that have since expired or have been terminated.
 Based upon our current business strategy we do not expect to generate rental revenues in future periods.

 Accounts receivable - We make estimates evaluating collectibility of accounts receivable.
 We continuously monitor collections and payments from our customers and maintain an allowance for estimated credit losses based on any specific customer collection issues we have identified.
 While such credit issues have not been significant, there can be no assurance that we will continue to experience the same level of credit losses in the future.
-As of September 30, 2005, our allowance for doubtful accounts was \$16,000.
+As of March 31, 2006, our allowance for doubtful accounts was \$55,000.

-Inventories - We value our inventories that consist primarily of the AastromReplicell System and our disposable cell production cassettes and base medium, at the lower of cost

-(specific identification using the first in, first out method) or market.
+Inventories - We value our inventories, that consist primarily of the AastromReplicell System and our disposable cell production cassettes and base medium, at the lower of cost (specific identification using the first in, first out method) or market.
 We regularly review inventory quantities on hand and record a provision to write down excess inventories to their estimated net realizable value.

 AastromReplicell System (ARS) Inventories - Based upon market conditions and our historical experience with the ARS product line, the carrying value of our aggregate ARS inventories is reduced if such inventories are held in excess of twelve months without sale because the probability-weighted selling price of the aggregate inventories declines after inventory has been on-hand for more than twelve months.
 We continue to reduce the aggregate carrying value of ARS inventories over the ensuing six months if the inventories are not sold.
 The carrying value of ARS inventories under evaluation at potential customer sites are not reduced so long as the estimated selling price (less selling costs) exceeds the carrying value of the inventories under evaluation.
-In accordance with this policy the carrying value of our ARS inventories was reduced to zero as of June 30, 2005 and remains at zero as of September 30, 2005.
-Based upon our current business strategy, we do not expect to generate revenues from the sale of ARS inventories in future periods.
+In accordance with this policy the carrying value of our ARS inventories was reduced to zero as of June 30, 2005 and remains at zero as of March 31, 2006.
+Based upon our current business strategy, we will not generate revenues from the sale of ARS inventories in future periods.